Md-Gulzeesh/ctruh_assignment/README.md

 ### `npm run build`

 This command will make an optimised build for this app, and after the build, you will get the `dist` directory, which you can use to deploy it online.

+### `npm run preview`
+This will run the preview of the build directory, where you can see the output.